 About the Greater Manchester Public Health Network

-As part of the Partnership team, the Greater Manchester Public Health Network supports the 10 Greater Manchester Directors of Public Health to deliver the greatest and fastest possible improvement to the health and wellbeing of the 2.8m people of the city region.
+The Greater Manchester Public Health Network supports the 10 Greater Manchester (GM) Directors of Public Health to deliver the greatest and fastest possible improvement to the health and wellbeing of the 2.8m people of the city region.